mediaarchitekt/WP-Webmaster/readme.md

 ### Security

-Disable login with usernames which can be read plain at the authors archives or restrict admin creation to admins only even though editors are setup to create users too.
+Lockdown brute force attacks, disable login with usernames which can be read plain at the authors archives or restrict admin creation to admins only even though editors are setup to create users too.

 ### Privacy